RishabhS2004/first-repo/Annotations/README.md

 Plain text
 Each data item should follow a format compatible with the labeling configuration you select.

+In this Example, I have used
+25 pictures of cats
+25 pictures of dogs
+25 pictures of human males
+25 pictures of human females
+As my dataset

 ## Performing Annotations

 Once your data and label configuration are ready: